LethalLizard-Studios/Coding-Portfolio/README.md

-# 🎮 Leland Carter's Game Dev Portfolio
+# 🎮 Leland Carter's Coding Portfolio
 Welcome to my coding portfolio!
 This repository contains a collection of **C#** projects built using the **Unity Engine** and **.NET/Mono**.
 These samples showcase various gameplay mechanics, tools, and experiments I've worked on.
 Feel free to explore, learn from, or expand upon them!

 ## 🚀 About Me